 Humility – An inflated ego is never a good look.
 When you surround yourself with others who confirm that you are always right, you’re probably more likely than ever to be wrong.
 Arguing your points enables you to ask questions and make yourself realize the world is more complicated than you could ever comprehend.

 Compromise – We will never always agree 100%, but if we can compromise we can still achieve what we want and work towards making the world that little bit better.

 Making simple arguments

-After that long introduction you must be desperate to learn how to make arguments!
-Well there is good news and bad news.
-The bad news is that this summary and the book doesn’t really go into detail how to make a cracking argument, but the good news is it tells you how not to make an argument!
+After that long introduction, you must be desperate to learn how to make arguments!
+Well, there is good news and bad news.
+The bad news is that this summary and the book doesn’t really go into detail on how to make a cracking argument, but the good news is it tells you how not to make an argument!

 But, for the purposes of understanding how to make simple arguments: Take a look at the example from the book below.